davidmintz/court-interpreters-office/README.md

 Developed and used by the Interpreters Office for the US District Court, Southern District of New York, InterpretersOffice is freely available to any other court interpreter offices that are interested in using it.
 The motivation for creating it is that there is to our knowledge no software available, commercial or otherwise, specifically designed for managing a busy staff court interpreters office.

-InterpretersOffice is designed primarily with the US District Court system in mind, and is currently probably not well suited for adoption by other court systems.
+`InterpretersOffice` is designed primarily with the federal US District Court system in mind, and is currently probably not well suited for adoption by other court systems.
 We should also mention, though it may seem obvious, that this an Anglophone-centric project.
 Court interpreters are required in a vast number of language combinations around the world.
 But this app assumes that English is the language of the court.

 # features